Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: De-Poissonization and the Expansion of the Length Distribution

 We write the induced Poisson generating function, and exponential generating function, of the length distribution as

 By \eqref{eq:poisson} we have $P_n(r) = E_2^\text{hard}(4r;l_n)$ for real $r>0$, so that Thm.~\ref{thm:poissonExpandnu} (see also \eqref{eq:poissonExpand}) gives the expansion

-uniformly valid when $n - n^{3/5} \leq r \leq n + n^{3/5}$ as $n\to\infty$, $m$ being any fixed integer in the range $0\leq m \leq m_*$.
+uniformly valid when $n - n^{3/5} \leq r \leq n + n^{3/5}$ as $n\to\infty$, $m$ being any fixed non-negative integer.
 Here, the implied constant in the error term depends only on $t_0, t_1$, but not on the specific sequence $l_n$.
 Preserving uniformity, the expansion can be repeatedly differentiated w.r.t. the variable $r$.
 In particular, using the differential equation \eqref{eq:tnuprime} we get that $P_n^{(j)}(n)$ expands in powers of $n^{-1/3}$, starting with a leading order term of the form

-the implied constants in the error terms depend only on $t_0, t_1$.
+where the implied constants in the error terms depend only on $t_0, t_1$.

 We recall from the results of \cite[Sect.~2]{arxiv.2206.09411} (note the slight differences in notation), and the proofs given there, that the exponential generating functions $f_n(z)$ are entire functions of genus zero having, for each $0<\epsilon<\pi/2$, only finitely many zeros\footnote{Because of $f_n(r)>0$ for $r>0$, the real zeros of $f_n$ are negative and the complex ones are coming in conjugate pairs.} in the sector $|\!\arg z| \leq \pi/2 + \epsilon$.
 If we denote the real auxiliary functions (cf. Def.~\ref{def:Hayman}) of $f_n(r) = e^r P_n(r)$ by $a_n(r)$ and $b_n(r)$, the expansion \eqref{eq:PnExpansion}, and its derivatives based on \eqref{eq:tnuprime}, give (cf. also \eqref{eq:arbr})